programmerraja/MyBlog/content/notes/2024/Databases.md

 - JunoDB uses RocksDB as the storage engine.
 - use quorum protocol [[Distributed System#quorum-based protocol]]  for read and write among region

+## Triplit
+[Triplit](https://www.triplit.dev/) is an open-source database that syncs data between server and browser in real-time.

 ## Redis